vovadanilchenkoo/millioner-task-game/README.md

 If you want to skip git hook, use "--no-verify" at the end of your git command.

 To push some updates to github pages use ### `npm run deploy` command.
+Regarding GitHooks just want to note that I didn't paid attention to adjust eslint, unit tests.
+I just added them to demonstrate that GitHooks works.